 Here’s the answer in simple steps:

 The payment aggregator onboards the merchant.
 Thereafter, they provide them with a sub-merchant account.
 Basically, the payment aggregator receives funds on behalf of the merchant.

-This also means that the payment aggregator uses their acquiring bank to receive money from the customer.
+This also means that the PA uses their acquiring bank to receive money from the customer.

 Now, let’s understand how aggregator payment processing actually works

 The first step of the process is the customer selecting a product and heading to checkout.
 They enter their payment details on the page page.
 The customer may choose to pay through UPI, cards, net banking, wallets or EMI options.

 The payment gateway tokenizes or encrypts these payment details.
 (VPA in UPI, sensitive card information or bank details) The payment gateway also performs a fraud check before sending information to the acquiring bank.